witabop/arora/README.md

 After pulling down just remember to run `npm install` and then you can run `npm run dev` to start the app.

 ## Testing
-Install this vscode extension in order to run just tests indvidually for the application: https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest
+Install this vscode extension in order to run jest tests indvidually for the application: https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest